RuchitMicro/RuchitMicro/README.md

 ## About Me

-- 🚀 CEO and Founder at [Wolfx Digital Agency](https://www.wolfx.io)
+- 🚀 CEO and Founder at [WOLFx Digital Agency](https://www.wolfx.io)
 - 💻 I work on web technologies, mobile apps, and specialize in creating optimum code solutions.
 - 🧠 Passionate about continuous learning and mentoring.
 - 🌍 Based in Mumbai, India